Clutch (sports): Yerkes-Dodson Law

 Early academic literature presents evidence for the clutch player in the Yerkes-Dodson Law.
 In this 1908 study, psychologists, Robert Yerkes and John Dillingham Dodson, found that stress, or arousal (pressure), increases performance to an extent, but too much or too little stress causes a decline in performance.
 The level of pressure necessary for maximum efficiency increases due to the task, with those tasks requiring endurance and stamina being completed with higher levels of arousal.
 A bell curve is often used to represent the relationship between pressure and performance as indicated by empirical evidence.
 The Yerkes-Dodson Law suggests that arousal has positive effects on cognitive processes such as motivation, attention, and concentration.
 In effect, an athlete should be able to play at an elevated level with adequate amount of pressure.
-Further research is necessary in order to more clearly define the effects of momentum on a player's in-game performance.